toggl/toggl_api_docs/README.md

 ###Successful requests###

 When request is successful (2xx), a nested response object is returned.
+Fields which value is NULL are not in the response.

 Example request